JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

    * [Support user input](#support-user-input)
    * [Add and import image resources](#introduce-images)

-The tutorial builds a demo application for all supported platforms simultaneously, since code is shared almost entirely.
+The tutorial helps create a demo application for all supported platforms simultaneously, since code is shared almost entirely.
 But for the same reason you can freely pick and choose only platforms you are interested in.

 > The final state of the project is available in our [GitHub repository](https://github.com/kotlin-hands-on/get-started-with-cm/).